 NOTE 3: The Nudm_UEAuthentication_Get Response in reply to the Nudm_UEAuthentication_Get Request and the Nausf_UEAuthentication_Authenticate Response message in reply to the Nausf_UEAuthentication_Authenticate Request message are described as part of the authentication procedures in clause 6.1.3.

+For the Disaster Roaming, the UDM shall check the local configuration based on SUCI or SUPI and the serving network name.
+Based on the local configuration, the UDM proceeds with an applicable authentication method.

 *** 2nd CHANGE ***

 14.1.2 Nausf_UEAuthentication service